Raphael-BADA/flutter_http_request_package/README.md

 [developing packages and plugins](https://flutter.dev/developing-packages).
 -->

-TODO: "The http_request_f package simplifies HTTP request operations in Dart and Flutter.
+"The http_request_f package simplifies HTTP request operations in Dart and Flutter.
 Our package allows you to perform HTTP requests, automatically handle JSON serialization and deserialization, and conduct various URI operations, all using a single function

 ## Features

-TODO: Simplified HTTP Requests: Make HTTP GET, POST, PUT, DELETE, and other requests with a single, straightforward function call.
+Simplified HTTP Requests: Make HTTP GET, POST, PUT, DELETE, and other requests with a single, straightforward function call.
 Streamlined JSON Handling: Our package automates JSON serialization and deserialization, enabling you to work directly with Dart objects.
 Effortless URI Manipulation: Easily manage URI operations, including building, modifying, and handling URL parameters.
 Customization: Customize requests by adding headers, cookies, and other parameters tailored to your use case.
 Easy Response Handling: Obtain HTTP responses and process them effortlessly, whether they contain JSON, text, or other formats.
-Supports Dart and Flutter: Our package is designed to work seamlessly with both pure Dart and Flutter, offering great flexibility..

 ## Getting started

-TODO: List prerequisites and provide or point to information on how to start using the package.

 ```dart
 import 'package:http_request_f/http_request_f.dart';